Nishant173/movie-genre-classifier/README.md

 ```

 ### Hyperparameter exploration and logging
-Can log hyperparameters and evaluation metrics
+You can log hyperparameters and evaluation metrics by going to `src/config.py` and setting `MODE = 'explore_hyperparams'`
 ![Hyperparameter exploration and logging](images/hyperparam_runs.jpeg)

 ### Training data